Solar tracker: Horizontal

-The axis of rotation for horizontal single axis tracker is horizontal with respect to the ground.

-The posts at either end of the axis of rotation of a horizontal single axis tracker can be shared between trackers to lower the installation cost.
-This type of solar tracker is most appropriate for low latitude regions.
-Field layouts with horizontal single axis trackers are very flexible.
+The axis of rotation for a horizontal single-axis tracker is horizontal with respect to the ground, and the axis can be on either a north-south line or an east-west line.
+The posts at either end of the axis of rotation of a horizontal single-axis tracker can be shared between trackers to lower the installation cost.
+This type of solar tracker is most appropriate for low-latitude regions.
+Field layouts with horizontal single-axis trackers are very flexible.
 The simple geometry means that keeping all of the axes of rotation parallel to one another is all that is required for appropriately positioning the trackers with respect to one another.
-Appropriate spacing can maximize the ratio of energy production to cost, this being dependent upon local terrain and shading conditions and the time-of-day value of the energy produced.
+Appropriate spacing can maximize the ratio of energy production to cost, with this being dependent upon local terrain and shading conditions and the time-of-day value of the energy produced.
 Backtracking is one means of computing the disposition of panels.
 Horizontal trackers typically have the face of the module oriented parallel to the axis of rotation.
 As a module tracks, it sweeps a cylinder that is rotationally symmetric around the axis of rotation.
-In single axis horizontal trackers, a long horizontal tube is supported on bearings mounted upon pylons or frames.
-The axis of the tube is on a north–south line.
+In single-axis horizontal trackers, a long horizontal tube is supported on bearings mounted upon pylons or frames.
 Panels are mounted upon the tube, and the tube will rotate on its axis to track the apparent motion of the Sun through the day.
+The tracking aims to minimize the angle between the beam light and the normal of the panel at any instant.